Inclusive Team Building in 2025: Your Guide

 While this check-list is built around our Charity Bike Build event, it can easily be tweaked to support your own event or situation.

-Inclusive Team Building – Events Check List
+Inclusive Team Building – 12-Point Events Checklist

 1. Be Proactive: At the point of enquiry and booking, ask if any attendees have any extra access or support needs.
-By having this knowledge before-hand you can discuss individual requirements.
+By having this knowledge beforehand you can discuss individual requirements.

 2. Be prepared to be able to provide an extra person to support someone if needed.